 Retirees can spend the day walking the trails, birdwatching or camping in Fort Dummer State Park.
 The Gibson-Aiken Recreational Center is conveniently located in town on Main Street.

-There are skiing opportunities on Mount Stratton and Mount Snow come wintertime, and there are a variety of eclectic downtown shops, boutiques and local restaurants along with annual community celebrations to enjoy like the ever-popular Strolling of the Heifers parade event and the Social Gallery Walk each first Friday of the month.
+There are skiing opportunities on Mount Stratton and Mount Snow come wintertime, and there are a variety of eclectic downtown outlets and local restaurants along with annual community celebrations to enjoy like the ever-popular Strolling of the Heifers parade event and the Social Gallery Walk each first Friday of the month.

 - Visit Retreat Farm – authentic Vermont farm with petting area, trails and learning opportunities

 - Hike the stunning Retreat Trails in nearby Green Mountain National Forest

 - Brattleboro Museum and Art Center – showcases art pieces from notable artists